 Details of the injection moulding machines manufacturing facility

-The plan also includes construction of a new technical centre, which will be equipped with demonstration machines for mould and material, to provide technical assistance to the customers.
-The centre will enable testing for customers before purchase.
+The plan also included the construction of a new technical centre, which is equipped with demonstration machines for moulds and materials in order to provide technical assistance to customers.

 Production at Nissei’s manufacturing plant in San Antonio

-The plant will be initially involved in machining and assembly of medium to large-scale hybrid injection moulding machines with clamping force between 500 and 1,440 US tons.
+The plant is primarily involved in machining and the assembly of medium to large-scale hybrid injection moulding machines with clamping forces between 500 and 1,440 short tons.

-The main components for the assembly will be supplied from the company’s manufacturing plants in Japan, Thailand and China, while procurement from the local suppliers will be increased gradually.
+The main components for the assembly are supplied from the company’s manufacturing plants in Japan, Thailand and China, while procurement from local suppliers is slated to be increased gradually.